baconadmiral/BookS/README.md

 How to Check out:
 1. Download GitHub Desktop
 2. Click on "Clone or Download"
-3. Select open in GitHub desktop
+3. Select open in Desktop
 4. Select defaults

 # Getting Started